Happy Holidays Snowman

 on each cheek.

-Drill a hole in each snowman's hand where indicated on pattern - large enough to get a piece of jute
+Drill a hole in each snowman's hand where indicated on template - large enough to get a piece of jute

 through.
 Drill a hole in the top of each one of the blocks.
 Put a piece of jute through each hand, leaving